Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Introduction

 \section{Introduction}

-This is the first in a sequence of papers in which we construct a quantum version of the map studied by Kirwan \cite{ki:coh}, which maps the equivariant cohomology of a Hamiltonian group action to the cohomology of the geometric invariant theory (git) quotient.
-The existence of such a map suggested in the symplectic setting by Salamon and Ziltener \cite{zilt:phd}, \cite{zilt:qk}.
+This is the first in a sequence of papers in which we construct a quantum version of the morphism studied by Kirwan \cite{ki:coh}, which maps the equivariant cohomology of a Hamiltonian group action to the cohomology of the symplectic quotient.
+The existence of a quantum version was suggested by Salamon and Ziltener \cite{zilt:phd}, \cite{zilt:qk}.
 Here we work under the assumption that the target is a smooth projectively-embedded variety with a connected reductive group action such that the stable locus is equal to the semistable locus; this allows us to use the virtual fundamental cycle machinery of Behrend-Fantechi \cite{bf:in}.
 We prove that the quantum Kirwan map intertwines the Gromov-Witten graph potential of the quotient with the {\em gauged Gromov-Witten} potential of the action in the large area limit.
-In physics language, the quantum Kirwan map relates correlators of a (possibly non-linear, non-abelian) gauged sigma model with those of the sigma model of the git quotient.
+In physics language, the quantum Kirwan map relates correlators of a (possibly non-linear, non-abelian) gauged sigma model with those of the sigma model of the quotient.
 As such, the results overlap with those of Givental \cite{gi:eq}, Lian-Liu-Yau \cite{lly:mp1}, Iritani \cite{iri:gmt} and others.
 The connection to mirror symmetry is explained in the paper of Hori-Vafa \cite{ho:mi}: because mirror symmetry for vector spaces is rather trivial, the non-trivial change of coordinates arises when passing from a gauged linear sigma model to the sigma model for the quotient.
 Since the quantum Kirwan map is defined geometrically, it can be rather difficult to compute and the algebraic approach in \cite{gi:eq}, \cite{lly:mp1} is more effective in cases where it applies.
-However the geometric approach pursued here has the advantage over the approach in \cite{gi:eq}, \cite{lly:mp1} that there are no semipositivity assumptions on $X \qu G$ or abelian-ness assumptions on the group $G$.
+The geometric approach pursued here has the advantage that are no semipositivity assumptions on $X \qu G$ or abelian-ness assumptions on the group $G$.
 Also, $X$ can be a projective variety rather than a vector space.
+At the time that we started the project, there were rather few papers about these situations; however in the meantime papers such as Ciocan-Fontanine-Kim \cite{ciocan:bigI}, \cite{ciocan:genuszerowall} and Coates-Corti-Iritani-Tseng \cite{coates:mirrorstacks} substantially extend the hypotheses of the previous theorems.
+However, the approaches are still quite different: In \cite{coates:mirrorstacks}, the fundamental solution to the quantum differential equation is expressed using a characterization of Givental's Lagrangian cone for toric stacks, while in \cite{ciocan:bigI}, \cite{ciocan:genuszerowall} the relationship to the Gromov-Witten invariants of the quotient is given by a wall-crossing formula rather than an adiabatic limit, and the proof involves localization using an auxiliary group action.